franks42/cljs-info/README.md

 In one terminal session, you run the cljs-repl as you normally would.

-In a second terminal session connected to the same repl-jvm you run a clj-repl, where you can concurrently query the live ClojureScript world about its innards:
+In a second terminal session connected to the same repl-jvm, you run a clj-repl where you can concurrently query the live ClojureScript world about its meta-innards:

     user=> (use 'cljs-info.doc)
     nil